CES 3: Carcinogenesis

 To ensure the safety and well-being of our organisers, participants and speakers, and also the staff at the Department of Pathology, a decision has reluctantly been taken to postpone CES 3: Carcinogenesis which was due to take place on 24th – 26th March 2020.

-The BSTP are unable to confirm the new dates until late spring/early summer 2020, but as soon as the new dates for the symposium have been confirmed, the details will be posted here.
+The BSTP are sorry that it has not been possible to make any arrangements for this event to take place, but as soon as the new dates and a venue for the symposium have been confirmed, the details will be posted here.

 The aim of the Continuing Education Symposium series is to provide an interactive environment to enhance your knowledge in the field of toxicological, discovery, clinical, experimental or veterinary pathology.
 The Continuing Education Symposiums are designed to refresh participants’ knowledge and understanding of core principles, as well as discuss any important recent advances.